dbs-leipzig/gradoop/README.md

 ### gradoop-data-integration

+Provides functionalities to support graph data integration.
-This module contains graph importers (e.g from CSV files) and transformations on graphs (e.g conversion of edges to vertices and vice versa).
+This includes minimal CSV and JSON importers as well as graph transformation operators (e.g. connect neighbors or conversion of edges to vertices and vice versa).

 ### gradoop-accumulo